keymask/keymask-js/README.md

 Both the Linear Congruential Generator and the Base41 encoding are extremely simple operations, with execution times measured in microseconds or fractions of a microsecond.
-In most systems, this has very little potential of forming a bottleneck (so long as you are processing less than ~1 million per second).
+In most systems, there is very little chance that Keymask computations will form a significant bottleneck (provided you are processing less than ~1 million per second).

-On commodity hardware (2020 M1 Macbook Air), a single invocation of `Keymask.mask()` takes on the order of 10-20 microseconds (dominated by the LCG), whereas a tight loop of one million invocations takes an average of around 0.22 microseconds per call (dominated by the Base41 encoding).
+On commodity hardware (2020 M1 Macbook Air), a single invocation of `Keymask.mask()` takes on the order of 20 microseconds (irrespective of output length), whereas a tight loop of one million invocations takes an average of between 0.2 and 0.7 microseconds per call (strongly dependent on the output length).
 As is often the case, performance characteristics differ substantially depending on whether or not the code is being executed by the JIT compiler.

+For best performance, the `Keymask` class instance should be cached for repeated usage.